-About 11 years ago Andrew was the founder and the Chairman of a company named mBlox.
+About 11 years ago, Andrew was the founder and the Chairman of a company named mBlox.
 This company was built to become the world’s largest provider of text messaging and mobile payments.
-After the unpleasant experience they had caused by the lack of cybersecurity, they realised that there was an underlying issue with online identity authentication.
+However, after the unpleasant experience caused by the lack of cybersecurity, they realised an underlying issue with online identity authentication.

-Andrew says “I spent 2011 thinking hard about how we could assure the authentic consent of a user on a mobile phone where we didn’t trust the endpoint and had to apply the most fundamental lesson of mobile of all, which is every single action you ask the user to undertake will reduce conversion rates by 25%.
-So how could we provide strong authentic consent in the most usable way?”
-This was the time when Andrew came up with the concept colour sequence code-named “Flashmark” which lies at the basis of iProov.
+Andrew says, “I spent 2011 thinking hard about how we could assure the authentic consent of a user on a mobile phone where we didn’t trust the endpoint.
+And had to apply the most fundamental lesson of mobile of all, which is every single action you ask the user to undertake will reduce conversion rates by 25%.
+So how could we provide strong, authentic consent in the most usable way?”
+This was the time when Andrew came up with the concept of colour sequence code-named “Flashmark.”
+It’s the technology that lies at the basis of iProov.

-It was too late to resolve problems for the mobile payments industry and in 2012 they decided to sell the company.
+It was too late to solve problems for the mobile payments industry, and in 2012 he sold the company.
 It was good timing because, in 2013, the companies in the US that remained in the industry got fined for the problems with forgery in billing.
-It wasn’t just a compliance or a theoretical security risk management problem.
+So it wasn’t just compliance or a theoretical security risk management problem.
 It was a real and present threat.
 And that informed the way they put iProov together.

-The solution iProov brings into the marketplace is that, they use the screen of the users’ device to illuminate their face with a rapid sequence of changing colours.
+What is unique about iProov is this flashmark technology.
+They use the screen of the users’ device to illuminate their faces with a rapid sequence of changing colours.
 In the meantime, they stream the video back to their servers.
-Through the servers they analyze how the reflections of that screen illumination from users’ face are interacting.
+Then, through the servers, they analyze how the reflections of that screen illuminate from users’ faces.